djradon/classes/daily.journal.2021.12.19.md

 - @rudolph: I've been developing this persona of @ricktavio for three years.
 - @tserro: If we help you, how will you be able to track us appropriately?
 - @rudolph: There's a [[tower|rl.baratock-tower]] on [[rl.lake-baratock]].
 I might be there.
 But if our destinies are aligned, then we will meet.
 - @rudolph: I've been travelling around trying to gather as much knowledge as I can.
-I have a lot of knowledge around killing vampires. @straad combines the foul beasts of this land, and they are his spies.
+I have a lot of knowledge around killing vampires. @straad controls the foul beasts of this land, and they are his spies.
 He can turn to mist.
 After destroying him, he must return to his coffin.
 They cannot enter a residence without invitation.
 They can be burned by running water.
 - they talk some more
 - @rudolph: Let me get this straight, you traded away two sunlight-producing items?
 - [[g.sil-zin-tserro]] [[p.lookAt]] @gunaar angrily